fawzy202/fawzy202/README.md

 ###

-<p align="left">I'm a passionate developer and AI enthusiast with a keen interest in Machine Learning and  Deep Learning.
+<h4 align="left">I'm a passionate developer and AI enthusiast with a keen interest in Machine Learning and  Deep Learning.
 I enjoy exploring the latest advancements in AI and leveraging them to create solutions for real-world challenges.
 I believe in the transformative power of Artificial Intelligence to improve lives and solve meaningful problems.
-My goal is to contribute to innovative projects that have a tangible impact on society.</p>
+My goal is to contribute to innovative projects that have a tangible impact on society.</h4>

 ###